junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > The early morning light seeped through the window blind of Bobby's place, just enough to illuminate Castiel's face.
 It looked almost as if the angel was irradiating from inside by himself.
 >
-> Dean looked at that face -- with all the lines on the skin, the silhouette of his nose bridge in the thin light, the shadow it cast on his cheeks, the lips that looked always too dry, too thin, too harsh.
+> Dean looked at that face -- with all the lines on the skin, the silhouette of his nose bridge in the thin light, the shadow it cast on his cheeks, the lips that always looked too dry, too thin, too harsh.
 Dean wondered how much he saw was the human vessel, and how much was the real angel.
 >
 > "You think of the seals as locks on a door," Castiel was saying flatly.
-That might be his first attempt of making an analogy -- a joke, almost -- using Dean's language, just so that the human could understand.
+That might be his first attempt at making an analogy -- a joke, almost -- using Dean's language, just so that the human could understand.
 >
 > And Dean did.
 He stared at the angel intensely, eyes scanning his face, searching.
 "Okay.
 Last one opens and...?"
 >
-> Castiel stood straight slowly, looking at him directly into his eyes and his soul.
+> Castiel stood straight, slowly, looking at him directly into his eyes and his soul.
 His voice was even lower than before as he leaned in closer, as if speaking it out loud would make it come true, as if he wanted to keep it a secret only between them, a taboo he wasn't supposed to share with a human but he couldn't hide from the man before him.
 "Lucifer walks free."
 >
 > Dean's eyes widened.
 "Lucifer?"
 >